w3c/wai-media-guide/captions.md

 {% include box.html type="end" %}
 {:/}

-Other caption formats are: [Timed Text Markup Language (TTML)](https://www.w3.org/TR/ttml2/) and [SRT](https://matroska.org/technical/specs/subtitles/srt.html).
+Other caption formats are: Timed Text Markup Language ([TTML](https://www.w3.org/TR/ttml2/)) and [SRT](https://matroska.org/technical/specs/subtitles/srt.html).

 ## Developing Captions

+{::nomarkdown}
+{% include box.html type="start" title="Example workflow" class="" %}
+{:/}

+1. ...
+2. ...
+3. ...
+4. ...

+{::nomarkdown}
+{% include box.html type="end" %}
+{:/}

 Most people who develop captions use software to help.
 There are several free captioning software programs and online services available.
 Some will create automatic captions that you can use as a starting point.
-Note that you will need to be edit automatic captions for accuracy.
+Note that you will need to edit automatic captions for accuracy.

 <p style="text-align:center">[image of captioning software or service, probably YouTube since that's one many novies will use]</p>